spartansecurity/Writeups/labyrenth2016/windows.md

 This challenge is called `JugsOfBeer`.
 It was one of the tougher problems, judging by the number of people stuck on it looking at the progress chart.

-Upon running the program, we see that it is GUI application that asks for input in a text box and a Validate button.
-It looks like we will hae to enter a valid key and hit the button.
+Upon running the program, we see that it is a GUI application that asks for input in a text box and a Validate button.
+It looks like we will have to enter a valid key and hit the button.

 This program has a GUI interface, so our trick used in Challenge #1 will not work.
 However, we can do something similar.
 Your goal in these types of challenges should be to get a hold of the user input so that you can analyze what happens to it.
 Since this is a GUI application, it most likely uses functions imported from `user32.dll`.
 In the imports for this binary, we see a function called `GetDlgItemTextW` from `user32.dll`.
 This sounds like what we're looking for, so we set a breakpoint at this function's entry.